-Getting Ready for the Big Day: Preparing for your interview key to success
+Getting Ready for the Big Day: Preparing for a Successful Interview

 DC’s top marketing and communications recruiters offer practical advice on putting your best foot forward for the interview

 When it comes to finding the perfect marketing and communications opportunity, the importance of a good resume can’t be overlooked.
 But, once your resume has made its way through the gatekeepers, and you’ve received that glorious call to walk through the doors for an interview, preparing for your interview is not a choice, it’s a prerequisite to impressing a hiring manager.

 As one of the top recruiting and staffing firms in the Washington, DC area, TorchLight coaches candidates daily on how to prepare for an interview, either over the phone or in person.
 Here, we share some of our top tips for making the right impression.